rajatdiptabiswas/dna-compression/README.md

 # DNA Compression Research

-Analyzing different compression algorithms for genomic sequencing data
+Analyzing compression algorithms for genomic sequencing data

 The  Jupyter Notebooks in the repository contain further information